 - The dashboard presents visual representations of data.

-- Forms is part of the University's Office 365 package, therefore there is more control over data protection regulation than if you used an unsupported platform such as Google Forms.
+- Forms is part of the University's Microsoft 365 package, therefore there is more control over data protection regulation than if you used an unsupported platform such as Google Forms.

 - Question types are fairly limited.
 For a greater range of question types for teaching and learning you may wish to use Moodle quiz.